ykvit/flow-ai/backend/README.md

 make swag
 ```

-## Code Quality
+## Development Workflow

-We use a suite of tools to maintain high code quality, all conveniently wrapped in `make` commands.
+We use a suite of tools to maintain high code quality and streamline development, all conveniently wrapped in `make` commands.
 All commands should be run from the **project root**.

 -   **To format all Go code:**
     ```sh